 Note: For Red Hat with sysconfig, be sure to set PEERDNS=no for all DHCP enabled NICs.

 Note: And, in Ubuntu/Debian it is recommended that DNS be configured via the standard /etc/network/interfaces configuration file.

-Internal name: cc_resolv_conf Module frequency: per instance
+Internal name: cc_resolv_conf

 Supported distros: alpine, fedora, photon, rhel, sles